jiakanglee/jiakanglee.github.io/README.md

                 <div>
                     <h2>Work Experience</h2>
-                    •Algorithm intern at Trip(<a href = "https://www.trip.com/">携程</a>-Biggest OTA in Asia and Third OTA in the world)
+                    •Algorithm intern at Trip(<a href = "https://www.trip.com/">携程</a>-Biggest OTA in Asia and Third OTA in the world) <br>
                     Jun 2022 -present
                 </div>
                 <div>
                     <h2>Research Experience</h2>
-                    • Research Intern at Lanzhou University with Advisor: professor Yonggang Lu Jan 2022 – Present
+                    • Research Intern at Lanzhou University with Advisor: professor Yonggang Lu <br>
+                    Jan 2022 – Present <br>
-                    Revised Medoid Based on Knn:Applying on Social Network Introduced k-nearest neighbour to traditional medoid algorithm.
+                    Revised Medoid Based on Knn:Applying on Social Network Introduced k-nearest neighbour to traditional medoid algorithm. <br>
-                    Bring a new insight to machine learning on community detection.
+                    Bring a new insight to machine learning on community detection. <br>
                     Effectively improve efficiency compared with some state-of-the-art community detection method and medoid algorithm based on radius on large scale datasets.

                 </div>